lightcaurby/Code-MidiGen/README.md

 # Code-MidiGen

 MidiGen is a small commandline tool to generate MIDI files for automating the accompaniment on the Yamaha arrangement keyboards.
+This project uses the MidiData library from [OpenMIDIProject](https://openmidiproject.osdn.jp/index_en.html).

 The input files have three main parts written in textual format:
 - global settings, such as tempo and transposing